Phoenix dactylifera, the true date palm, is a member of Arecaceae, the palm

 Usually mid to late winter.

-Can produce fruit without pollination, but unpollinated dates will have no
+This palm can produce fruit without pollination, but unpollinated dates will have no sugar

 Years before fruiting:

-bunch capable of having more than 1000 dates.
-The fruit go through four stages of ripening from
+capable of having more than 1000 dates.
+Dates have four stages of ripening: immature green

-immature green

-(kimri), to mature full-colored but astringent (khalal), to soft with full size
+(kimri), mature full-colored but astringent (khalal), soft with full size and weight (rutab),

 Months for fruit to ripen: